-Basil was a special boy; very loving, inquisitive and playful.
+Basil was a special boy; very loving, inquisitive, and playful.
 He is the only cat I’ve ever know to actively ask for play and was always waiting at the door when I came home from work.
-He would also start in the kitchen, work up to a full gallop though the house, into our bedroom, and run across our heads at 4am if he didn’t think there was enough food in his bowl.
+He would also start in the kitchen, work up to a full gallop through the house, into our bedroom, and run across our heads at 4 am if he didn’t think there was enough food in his bowl.
 We started putting out food before bed.
 Did I tell you he was smart?
 He had us well trained.

 Back in August, I wrote a post about life’s priorities when Basil needed surgery to remove his left eye because there was a mass behind it.
 The surgery went well, but he never fully recovered.
 The tumor they removed turned out to be cancer; lymphoma.
 We decided to try treatment (chemotherapy) and while some of it helped a little, he never went into remission and continued to decline.
 Last week he suddenly lost control of his back legs which the vet said was neurological and not something from which he would recover.
 It was then we decided with very heavy hearts the fight was over.